steph72/dragonrock-mega65/doc/JITSA.md

 12. Regularly, the team gets intoxicated on beer or mate or grass or whatever your preferred poison might be.
 Then, they talk about the awesome time they had by just implementing that shit already, and how to have an even better time.

 Of course JITSa doesn't work in every situation, most probably it won't even work for most teams.
-But nothing beats leaving all the bullshit behind, sitting down and just implementing that shit already.
+But nothing beats coming home after a day of doing nothing, leaving all the bullshit behind, sitting down and just implementing that shit already.
 Trust me.